Inductees

 Categories: Class of 2017

-• O’Neal served in several national leadership positions, including NCAA Long-Range Planning Committee, Women’s Basketball Rules Committee, Sears Cup Selection Committee and NACDA Executive Board
+• Served in several national leadership positions, including NCAA Long-Range Planning Committee, Women’s Basketball Rules Committee, Sears Cup Selection Committee and NACDA Executive Board

-• In 1979, she was the Junior Select Team Head Coach for USA Basketball that captured gold
+• Junior Select Team Head Coach for USA Basketball that captured gold (1979)

-• She made eight straight appearances in the National Women’s Collegiate Championships, the only school to qualify for each of the first eight championships
+• Eight straight appearances in the National Women’s Collegiate Championships, and was the only school to qualify for each of the first eight championships

-• In 1988, she was inducted into the Connecticut Women’s Basketball Hall of Fame and in 2001, she was inducted into the Southern Connecticut Hall of Fame
+• Inducted into the Connecticut Women’s Basketball Hall of Fame (1988), and she was inducted into the Southern Connecticut Hall of Fame (2001)

 Louise O’Neal